 Just 10 miles northeast of San Francisco is a city linked inextricably to the 1960’s, when students at the University of California at Berkeley erupted into political protest spurred by radical idealism.
 These days you’ll still find gentler remnants of the old hippie spirit on Berkeley’s famous Telegraph Avenue, which is lined with indie bookstores and music shops, ethnic eateries, and street vendors hawking tie-dye clothing.
 Once you’ve soaked up some 1960’s spirit, check out the University’s campus (which includes a botanical garden), break out your credit card at the upscale boutiques on Fourth Street or enjoy a local organic meal at one of the city’s many restaurants.

 Home to the Jayhawks of the University of Kansas, Lawrence enjoys a riverfront location and a downtown core that harks back to a time gone by.
 Don’t miss a walking tour through Old West Lawrence, listed on the National Register of Historic Places.
-The city is also a thriving arts community, with dozens of museums and galleries as well as some 30 sculptures and murals around town.
+The city is also a thriving arts community, with plenty of museums and galleries as well as dozens of sculptures and murals around town.
 Massachusetts Street is worth a visit for shopping and dining—or, if you’re a more outdoorsy type, head to Clinton Lake for swimming, boating, hiking, biking or fishing.